 CHALLENGE trial participant story

-treatments in 2009 and has been participating in the CHALLENGE trial
+Patricia Bogstad is an 80-year-old Kingston resident who was diagnosed with colon cancer in 2008.
+She completed surgery and chemotherapy treatments in 2009 and has been participating in the CHALLENGE trial since 2010.

 As a participant, Bogstad has regular CT scans and colonoscopy.
 She also works with a CHALLENGE study physiotherapist who designed an exercise program for her.

 About the CHALLENGE study

-The trial recruited its first patient in 2009 and is global in scope, drawing participants from 20 centres across Canada as well as 26 in Australia and three in Israel.
+- The trial recruited its first patient in 2009 and is global in scope, drawing participants from 20 centres across Canada as well as 26 in Australia and three in Israel.

 - In Ontario, the sites include cancer centres in Kingston, Ottawa, London, Hamilton, St Catharines, Waterloo, Mississauga, Newmarket and Toronto.